 Then spoon some more topping on top of each one and if you wait a minute or two it thickens up like crazy creating this caramel like sauce that is AMAZING!!

-They are perfect for a Christmas morning breakfast, and best when eaten almost immediately after pulling them out of the oven.
+These and our sweet rolls are perfect for a Christmas breakfast, and best when eaten almost immediately after pulling them out of the oven.
 Just minutes after flipping your sweet rolls over and spooning the sticky bun sauce over the top so it can cover it and thicken just a tad.

 - Refrigerated crescent rolls – you could easily double this recipe by using a 13×9 pan instead of 8×8